 For detailed program information including curriculum and requirements, please view the academic bulletin, the university's official document of record concerning graduate-level academic programs and regulations.

-one of the premier centers in the Southeast for mathematics research and education.
+The Mathematics Department at the University of South Carolina is one of the premier centers in the Southeast for research in mathematics.

 Our department offers both the master of science and the master of arts in mathematics.